 the harbour floor.

-Malcolm “Macca” Kirkpatrick, CEO of CQDS Resources (ASX: CQDS), quietly commissioned a marine geological survey of Sydney Harbour's deep channel.
+Malcolm “Macca” Kirkpatrick, CEO of Harbour City Quarries (ASX: HCQ), quietly commissioned a marine geological survey of Sydney Harbour's deep channel.
 The survey identified significant rare earth deposits — monazite and xenotime in the harbour sediment, critical for EV motors and defence.
 Macca moved fast.

-Through shell companies and a careful reading of the gap between NSW mining legislation and Commonwealth maritime jurisdiction, CQDS secured exclusive exploration licences for the harbour bed.
-He then locked in a dredging agreement with the Undersea Authority, framed not as mining but as “navigational channel maintenance with mineral recovery as a secondary benefit.”
+Through shell companies and a careful reading of the gap between NSW mining legislation and Commonwealth maritime jurisdiction, HCQ secured exclusive exploration licences for the harbour bed.
+He then locked in a dredging agreement with the Maritime Authority, framed not as mining but as “navigational channel maintenance with mineral recovery as a secondary benefit.”

 The ASX announcement dropped at 10:47 AM.
 The stock went vertical: 340% by the afternoon session.
 Technically accurate.
 Strategically incomplete.
 What Macca didn't disclose: the survey overstated concentrations by a factor of eight, the exploration licences sit within the cultural landscape of the Gadigal and Birrabirragal peoples with no consultation, and the environmental approvals he cited don't exist yet.